iterator

 Returns the position of the first value in the iterable that passes the test function.

-The function is called for each value in the iterator, and returns either true if the value is a match, or false if it's not.
+The function is called for each value in the iterator, and should return either true if the value is a match, or false if it's not.

 The first matching value will cause iteration to stop, and the number of steps taken to reach the matched value is returned as the result.